-Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The District's investment policy (and State law) requires that commercial paper be rated within the two highest classifications established by not less than two standard rating services at the time of purchase.
+Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
+The District's investment policy does not specifically address credit risk but minimizes its credit risk by limiting investments to the types allowed by the State.